 Depending on your work schedule, you might not be able to run during this time.
 And even if you are, you might not want to run after a long day at work.
 You might also have obligations with family and/or friends that make it challenging to squeeze a run in.

 Evening (5-7 pm)

-If you haven’t been able to get a run in yet, you’ll probably go for a run in the evening.
-If you like to sleep in, evening runs are a way to still get exercise in.
+If you haven’t been able to get a run in yet, you might try squeezing one in later in the day.
+If you like to sleep in, or have a hectic schedule during the day, evening runs are a way to still get exercise in.